kaihuchen/articles/Deployment/index.md

 However, this transition strategy carries several risks:

-1. **Inadequate Training Data**: GenAI chatbots require large amounts of high-quality training data.
-If the data is insufficient, biased, or not representative of real-world scenarios, the chatbot may not perform effectively.
+1. **Inadequate Training**: GenAI chatbots require large amounts of high-quality training data.
+If the data is insufficient, biased, outdated, or not representative of real-world scenarios, the chatbot may not perform effectively.

 2. **Misalignment with Business Objectives**: Failure to align the chatbot's capabilities and functions with the specific needs and objectives of the enterprise can lead to underutilization or irrelevant applications, diminishing its perceived value.